Overview of MPLS Division

 The MPLS Division is home to the non-medical sciences at Oxford.

 MPLS is proud to be the home of some of the most creative and innovative scientific thinkers and leaders working in academe.
-Our senior researchers have been awarded some of the most significant scientific honours, including the most recent award of a Nobel Prize for Chemistry to Professor John Goodenough in recognition of his research conducted while at Oxford into the lithium-ion rechargeable battery.
-We have a strong tradition of attracting and nurturing the very best early career researchers who regularly secure prestigious fellowships.
-The Division is also the proud holder of ten Athena Swan Awards (3 Silver and 7 Bronze) illustrating our commitment to ensure good practice and to encourage women in science at all levels in the division.
+Our senior researchers have been awarded some of the most significant scientific honours, including the most recent award of a Nobel Prize for Physics 2020 to Sir Roger Penrose.
+Within MPLS we are as focused on the next generation as we are on those who have gone before, having a strong tradition of attracting and nurturing the very best early career researchers who regularly secure prestigious fellowships and faculty positions.

 We have around 7,000 full and part-time students (including approximately 3,500 graduate students) and play a major role in training the next generation of leading scientists.
 Oxford's international reputation for excellence in teaching is reflected in its position at the top of the major league tables and subject assessments.
 MPLS academics educate students of high academic merit and potential from all over the world.
 Through a mixture of lectures, practical work and the distinctive college tutorial system, students develop their ability to solve major mathematical, scientific and engineering problems.

 MPLS is dedicated to bringing the wonder and potential of science to the attention of audiences far beyond the world of academia.
-We have a strong commitment to supporting public engagement in science through initiatives including the Oxford Sparks portal and a large variety of outreach activities; these are crucial activities given so many societal and technological issues demand an understanding of the science that underpins them.
-We also bring the potential of our scientific efforts forward for practical and beneficial application to the real world and our desire, aided by the work of Oxford University Innovation and Oxford Sciences Innovation, is to link our best scientific minds with industry and public policy makers.
+We have a strong commitment to supporting public engagement in science through initiatives including the Oxford Sparks portal and Science Together programme.
+These are complemented by a large variety of outreach activities; these are crucial activities given so many societal and technological issues demand an understanding of the science that underpins them.
+We also bring the potential of our scientific efforts forward for practical and beneficial application to the real world and our desire, aided by the work of Oxford University Innovation and Oxford Science Enterprises, is to link our best scientific minds with industry and public policy makers.